 American Landscape(s) AR, 2019

-AMERICAN LANDSCAPE(S) AR (2019) is an independent augmented reality (AR) production by Seol Park, as a concept designed to engage the public in viewing museum artifacts overlaid with digital content - text, imagery, audio, and video - visible only through a mobile AR app.
+AMERICAN LANDSCAPE(S) AR (2019) is an independent augmented reality (AR) production by Seol Park.
+It engage the public in viewing museum artifacts overlaid with digital content - text, imagery, audio, and video - visible only through a mobile AR app.

 This project proposes a rapidly updatable, location-based, in-museum AR experience that helps cultural institutions such as The Met, 1) cost-effectively present interdisciplinary content while leaving zero physical footprint, 2) attract more visitors in general and direct traffic to less-popular historical galleries in particular, 3) deepen the public’s interaction with on-site content in contrast to existing methodologies in which engagement between visitors and museum exhibits remain largely passive.